Proletcultist/The-Game-of-Life/docs/raw.md

 	- Sets speed to specified value
 13. stepOnce
 	- Do one iteration of game

+## Matrix Templates

+Strcuture of template header:

+- 1 word - address of first free word in buffer
+- 20 words - header x 10:
+	- 1 word - size
+		- bits 0-4 - width
+		- bits 5-9 - height
+	- 1 word - address of first word of belong to this slot (or 0, if slot is empty)

 ## Interrupt handlers
 ## Main section